NetFPGA/P4-NetFPGA-public/Tutorial Assignments.md

 1. Modify `$SUME_FOLDER/tools/settings.sh` to ensure that the `P4_PROJECT_NAME` environment variable is set to `int`.
 Run `$ source settings.sh`

 2. **Complete int.p4** - a skeleton P4 program has been provided for you in `$P4_PROJECT_DIR/src/int.p4`.

-3. **Complete gen_testdata.py** -
+3. **Review gen_testdata.py**

-4. Follow steps 4 - 11 as listed in the "Switch Calculator" tutorial above.
+4. Follow steps 4 - 12 as listed in the "Switch Calculator" tutorial above.

-5. Hardware testing!
+5. Hardware testing! `$ cd $P4_PROJECT_DIR/sw/hw_test_tool` and open up two terminal windows:

+    * In one terminal run `$ sudo bash` then run `# ./rcv_int`, which receives, parses, and prints received INT packets.

+    * In the other terminal run `$ sudo bash` then run `# ./int_tester.py`, which allows you to send INT packets with a particular instruction bitmask into the switch.
+For example, `testing> run_test 0b11001` will submit an INT that requests to switch to insert the switchID, ingress port, and egress port into the packet.
+Type `testing> help run_test` to see documentation about the command.

+If the switch appears to be working congratulations!
+You've completed the assignment.